Skip to content (press enter)

 Shrinking Beaches And Rising Seas

 There is a constant struggle in many places to keep the sea at bay, whether building concrete seawalls or dredging up sand from the seafloor to dump on beaches.
-The wrong choices can lead down a path where beaches disappear, coastal tourism and recreation suffer or where billions of dollars are lost to storm-damaged and flooded properties.
+The wrong choices can accelerate the rate of erosion on disappearing beaches, damage local economies when coastal tourism and recreation resources become impacted, and billions of dollars can be lost to storm-damaged and flooded properties in a single severe weather event.

-This is especially true in light of climate change and sea level rise.
-We cannot let our beaches and natural shorelines vanish before our eyes.
+This is especially true as the effects of climate change and sea level rise become more evident and increasingly consequential.
+We cannot lose our beaches and natural shorelines without a fight.

 coast-climate-hill-day